MLXIO

 Open Source vs. Proprietary

-• Open-source frameworks: (TensorFlow, PyTorch, scikit-learn) are free to use but require investment in infrastructure, monitoring, and staffing.
+• Open-source frameworks: TensorFlow, PyTorch, scikit-learn, XGBoost, and many related tools are free to use but require engineering, infrastructure, and support.

 Total Cost of Ownership